 Reflection and Integration: This pilgrimage experience impacts in both expected and surprising ways.
 As we evolve in this experience it provokes us to examine our cultural systems and where we act, where we disrupt, and how we resist.
 Our journey is only beginning in many ways.
 Project Pilgrimage hosts post-travel community conversations, individualized mentoring, and facilitated exercises to enrich and support the work of reflection and integration.
 We contemplate, talk, write and listen.
 Our final objective is to take action to change our communities after all we have studied, seen and learned.

 Our goals are specific:

 - Build an interracial and intergenerational community

 - Study the civil rights movement and the arc of the African American freedom struggle, especially movement strategies

 - Study the systems of racial inequity

-- Learn from the foot soldiers, lift up the ordinary people who took extraordinary actions to change the system
+- Lift up the ordinary people who take extraordinary actions to change the systems